denysboiko/denysboiko-cv/README.md

 ## Summary

 Software Engineer with Data Analysis/Data Engineering background.
-Have a strong interest in Software Architecture and Design.
-Participated in the development of various data-centric web services, data pipelines, and supporting systems using Java and Spring either as a Team Lead or as a key developer
+Have a strong interest in Software Architecture and Design and clean code practices.
+Participated in the development of various data-centric web services, data pipelines, and supporting systems using Java, Kotlin, and Spring Framework either as a team lead or as a key developer.

 ## Skills